-2) The quality of your in-class comments - especially how well you engage other students.
+Twelve marks will be based on weekly observations of the quality of your in-class comments - especially how well you engage other students.
 This means questions and observations that spark peer responses, that forward the class discussion as a whole.
 Incidentally, this is great practice for facilitation and negotiating.